DecimalTurn/VBA-Build-Demo/README.md

 # VBA-Build-Demo

-A demo template for [VBA Build](https://github.com/marketplace/actions/vba-build)
+A demo template for [VBA-Build](https://github.com/marketplace/actions/vba-build)

 ## How to use